 Della Scala family

-We are talking about the walled town of Lazise, the fortress of Peschiera del Garda and the castle of the Sirmione peninsula.
-Continuing north we find the castles of Torri del Benaco and Malcesine.
+We are talking about the walled town and castle of Lazise, the castle on the peninsula of the towns Sirmione, further north the castles of Torri del Benaco and Malcesine.

-A south-western defensive system was also built in the hinterland, bordering the Visconti and Gonzaga territories.
-This system includes the castles of Ponti sul Mincio, Monzambano, Villafranca, Soave and Valeggio sul Mincio.
+Defense systems were also built in the south-western hinterland, bordering the territories of the Visconti and Gonzaga lordships.
+Examples are the castles of Ponti sul Mincio, Monzambano, Villafranca, Soave and Valeggio sul Mincio.

 In Verona, on the other had, the imposing Castelvecchio, built in mid-1300s, dominates the city.
 Interesting about this castel is its beautiful crenellated bridge crossing the Adige River.